MattHodgman/rampAtlas/README.md

 # rampAtlas
-Code used to retrieve, organize, and analyze data for the Ramp Atlas
+Code used to retrieve, organize, and analyze data for the Ramp Atlas.